Gravitoelectric dynamical tides at second post-Newtonian order: Computational algorithm

-The terms that are obtained after performing the integral are collectively denoted by the potential $\mathcal{V}_{\rm eff}$.
+The terms that are obtained after performing the integral given in equation \eqref{eq_path_integral} are collectively denoted by the potential $\mathcal{V}_{\rm eff}$.
 These terms are computed by summing over the connected Feynman diagrams without graviton loops, as shown below,

 where $\bm{p}$ is the linear momentum transferred between the two bodies.
 To calculate~\eqref{eq:effective_lagrangian}, we first generate all the topologies that correspond to graviton exchanges between the worldlines of the two compact objects.
 There is one topology at tree-level ($G_N$), two topologies at one-loop ($G_N^2$), and nine topologies at two-loop ($G_N^3$).
-We then dress these topologies with the Kaluza-Klein fields $\bm{\phi}$, $\bm{A}$ and $\bm{\sigma}$.
+We then insert these topologies with the Kaluza-Klein fields $\bm{\phi}$, $\bm{A}$ and $\bm{\sigma}$.
 The number of diagrams\footnote{The diagrams which can be obtained from the change in the label $1\leftrightarrow 2$, are not counted as separate diagrams.} appearing in the point-particle sector is given in Table~\ref{tbl_no_diag_non_spinning}, whereas that in the tidal sector are given in Tables~\ref{tbl_no_diag_tidalEQ},~\ref{tbl_no_diag_tidalFD}~and \ref{tbl_no_diag_tidalMQ}.